naobservatory/mag/docs/nao.md

 ## Debugging the pipeline

 For some useful tips on debugging nf-core pipelines see the [nf-core troubleshooting docs](https://nf-co.re/docs/usage/troubleshooting).
 One of the most useful tips is to go to the `work` directory and look at the `.command.{out,err,log,run,sh}` files for each failed process.
-These files contain the output and comamnd to replicate any errors, they can be used to quickly/iteratively replicate and fix the error.
+These files contain the output and command to replicate any errors, they can be used to quickly/iteratively replicate and fix the error.

 For debugging, it is recommended to use the [`-resume`](https://www.nextflow.io/docs/latest/tracing.html#resuming-a-failed-workflow) parameter described above (personally, I use this parameter for all runs).